mikkel32/Website/README.md

   disables itself when `prefers-reduced-motion` is enabled
 - `tests/` – Jest unit tests for utilities and security features

+## Loading Animation

+The page shows a shield icon while assets load.
+A short Anime.js timeline slides the shield upward from `scale: 0.5` to full size while fading in.
+During loading the icon gently pulses between `scale(1)` and `scale(1.1)`.
+If `prefers-reduced- motion` is enabled the pulse is skipped so the shield simply fades in and out.

 ## Diagnostics dashboard

 The optional `dashboard.html` page visualizes logs captured by